nickbash11/raat/README.md

 	-l		Publish LAN routes.
 For now it finds br-lan interfaces -s 10		Range between push and pull operations (default 10 seconds), can be from 1 to 60
-	-b 5		How many times to wait until a node will be considered as a dead (default 5 times).
+	-m 5		How many times to wait until a node will be considered as a dead (default 5 times).
 It depends on -s and can be from 1 to 30
 	-t 100		Data type in alfred space, from 64 to 255